-When building a online courses business, it's critical that you first validate your product/service rather than rushing to build it right away.
+When building a online course, it's critical that you first validate your product/service rather than rushing to build it right away.

 This could save you months, if not years of building the wrong product/service.

-If you're hoping to decrease any sort of risk that comes with launching your online courses business, designing a prototype can be a great way to de-risk your situation.
+If you're hoping to decrease any sort of risk that comes with launching your online course, designing a prototype can be a great way to de-risk your situation.